 In the following article, we’re going to look into the basics that everyone must consider—wherever their property is, however much it’s worth, and whatever their market position.

-Can I let my property?
+Can I let my property in good condition?

 What legal regulations should I cover?

 Landlords need to abide by the laws of the country of their property’s whereabouts.
 Each of which will have their specific needs, but items to consider, wherever they’re located, are as follows:

 · Credit check, reference checks and regular checks

 · Gas appliances and electricity safety checks with electrical safety standards

 · Energy performance certificates and gas safety certificate